oracle-livelabs/multicloud/azure/adb-azure-provision/prerequisites/prerequisites.md

 ## Task 4: Add a Public Subnet

-When you provision your Oracle Autonomous AI Database in Lab 2, you will use the **Managed private virtual network IP only** access type.
+When you create your Oracle Autonomous AI Database in Lab 2, you will use the **Managed private virtual network IP only** access type.
 This means your database is only reachable via your private Azure Virtual Network (VNet)—not publicly over the internet.
 This makes things secure, but it also means you (or your browser) must be inside that private network to reach tools like Database Actions.
 The easiest way to correct this issue is to create a simple Virtual Machine (VM) in Azure on the same VNet as your database.
 You will do that in Lab 3; however, when you create the VM, you’ll need a public subnet.
 A public subnet is a section of your Azure network that has an "Internet Gateway".
 This allows the resources inside it to communicate with the outside world.
 Let’s create a public subnet that you will use when you create your VM.

 1. You should be already on your virtual network **Subnets** page from **Task 3**.